FabricMC/fabric-docs/versions/26.2/develop/entities/attributes.md

 <<< @/reference/26.2/src/gametest/java/com/example/docs/entity/EntityAttributesGameTest.java#reading_entity_attributes

 An `AttributeInstance` allows more flexibility, such as setting an `AttributeModifier` on the attribute, using one of the [three vanilla attribute modifier operations](https://minecraft.wiki/w/Attribute#Operations).
-Modifiers can be permanent (saved to NBT) or transitive (not saved to NBT) and are added using `addPermanentModifier` or `addTransitiveModifier`, respectively.
+Modifiers can be permanent (saved to NBT) or transient (not saved to NBT) and are added using `addPermanentModifier` or `addTransientModifier`, respectively.

 <<< @/reference/26.2/src/gametest/java/com/example/docs/entity/EntityAttributesGameTest.java#modifying_entity_attributes